 Windsor’s only riverside pub, The Boatman is practically the Queen’s local and is a prime spot for people and boat watching.
 In the shadow of the castle and facing onto the Eton side of the Thames, it is idyllic when the sun shines.
 Grab table on the terrace and join Her Maj for an 11am G&T. Cheers Ma’am.
-If you’re in the mood for a bite, settle in for a menu of quality pub food with flair.
-A conservatory has a retractable roof, making the most of the waterside location without getting wet when it rains.
+If you’re in the mood for a bite, settle in for a menu of pub food with flair.
+The conservatory has a retractable roof, making the most of the waterside location without getting wet when it rains.

 The Swan, Pangbourne

 Literary lovers get thee to The Swan in Pangbourne and drink in the view that inspired Kenneth Grahame’s Wind In The Willows and the pub itself also features in Jerome K Jerome’s Three Men In A Boat.
-A 17th century inn tucked up against the Thames, make a beeline for the small terrace and sit directly on the waterfront the view is to die for.
+A 17th century inn tucked up against the Thames, make a beeline for the small terrace and sit directly on the waterfront.
+The view is to die for.
 Think tree-lined meadow, large and small boats (some even moor at the pub for lunch).
 The food is unpretentious but stylishly presented and a nice spot for a family lunch.

 The Rowbarge, Woolhampton

 As riverside pubs go, The Rowbarge in Woolhampton has one of the biggest gardens, perfect for energetic kids.
 It’s a bit of a hidden gem, a little of the beaten track and the food is good and reasonably priced.
 Kids are welcomed with opened arms, it has a superb section of wines and beers, plus 93 different gins.
 Slow down the pace, watch the canal boats make their way through the lock and drift down Kennet.

 The Beetle & Wedge, nr Wallingford